 Tell Your New Colleagues About Your Previous Career

 You shouldn’t feel like you can’t share details of your previous career in your new job.
 Many people find it beneficial in the transition period to speak out about their old job and show others why they decided to switch careers later in life.
 Don’t forget, there are many advantages of being an older worker.

 Don’t Be Embarrassed About Asking Questions

-Just because you are coming from a previous career and therefore have lots of work experience, it doesn’t mean you can’t ask questions.
+Just because you are coming from a previous career and have plenty of work experience, doesn’t mean you can’t ask questions.
 An incredibly valuable skill is knowing what you don’t know.
-Getting help from others is strength in the workplace, and asking questions confidently is the easiest way to learn.
+Getting help from others is a strength in the workplace, and asking questions confidently is the easiest way to learn.

-Refreshing your career is the second chance many people dream of, don’t waste it by making the same career mistakes as last time.
-If you felt like you didn’t challenge yourself enough in your previous role or didn’t have an excellent work-life balance, put actions into play right away to make sure that doesn’t happen again.
+Refreshing your career is the second chance many people dream of.
+Don’t waste it by making the same career mistakes as last time.
+Perhaps you felt like you didn’t challenge yourself enough in your previous role or didn’t have an excellent work/life balance.
+Take action from the get-go to make sure that history doesn’t repeat itself.

 Invest Time in Researching Your New Career

 A straightforward way to boost your confidence is to spend some time researching your new career before starting.
 Find out what the job will entail, how you can prepare, and where the role might lead you later on down the line.
 Remember, knowledge is power!